Matrix concentration inequalities and efficiency of random universal sets of quantum gates: Comparison of bounds

-We also analyze what is (according to our bounds) the gain of adding inverses to Haar random gate-sets i.e. by making them symmetric.
+We also analyze what is (according to our bounds) the gain of adding inverses to random gate-sets i.e. by making them symmetric.
 Figures \ref{fig:t5_50_500}, \ref{fig:d2_4_8} and \ref{fig:S_10_100_1000} indicate that bounds for set with inverses are tighter but the difference decreases with growing $\mc{S}$.
+On the other hand, when we compare gate-sets of the same size (see Fig. \ref{fig:S_10_100_1000_same_sizes}) then bounds for sets without inverses are better.
+Thus, we conclude that new random gates improve $\delta(\nu_\mathcal{S}, t)$ more significantly than additional inverses of gates that were already in the set.

 Next we check what are minimal sizes of $\mc{S}$ required to obtain $\delta$-approximate $t$-design, with probability at least $P$ according to the master bound.
-For Haar random gate-sets the formula can be easily obtained from Theorem \ref{th:master_bound-main1} and reads:
+For $t-$random gate-sets the formula can be easily obtained from Theorem \ref{th:master_bound-main1} and reads:

 For symmetric Haar random gate-sets, however, it is much more difficult to obtain analogous formula using Theorem \ref{th:master_bound-main2}.
 Nevertheless the numerical calculations of Table \ref{tab:S_on_t} suggest that the required number of gates is around half of \eqref{eq:S_bound} plus inverses.